aungsias/Forays/WIP[Capstone]/README.md

 - **Average Log Returns**: For each trading day, the average log returns of the stocks in each sector are computed to generate the sectoral returns.

 #### Rationale
 Sectoral returns offer an aggregated, yet nuanced, view of market trends.
 By focusing on sectoral returns as targets, the models can capture underlying economic factors affecting specific industries.
-This facilitates a more informed and targeted investment strategy, compared to using broader market indices.
-This framework aims for a more consolidated approach to market prediction, allowing for a strategy that can adapt to sector-specific trends and conditions.
+This facilitates a more informed and targeted investment strategy, compared to using broader market indices and enables a strategy that can adapt to sector-specific trends and conditions.